>TOPICS

 Religious wars?

-Are not the acts of war or the military intervention of the Judeo-Christian Occident, which are carried out in the name of the most venerable cause [] in a certain way also religious wars? […] To define a religious war as such, one would have to be able to draw boundaries of the religious. […] One would have to separate the characteristic features of the religious itself from those which constitute the concepts of the ethical, juridical, political, or economic.
-Nothing, however, proves to be more problematic.25
+Are not the acts of war or the military intervention of the Judeo-Christian Occident, which are carried out in the name of the most venerable cause [] in a certain way also religious wars? […] To define a religious war as such, one would have to be able to draw boundaries of the religion. […] One would have to separate the characteristic features of the religion itself from those which constitute the concepts of the ethical, juridical, political, or economic.
+Nothing, however, proves to be more problematic.
+25

 Cosmopoliticization of faith